 In the Middle East, the United Arab Emirates stands out as a luxury-driven interior design hotspot.
 Rapid urban development and large-scale hospitality projects have elevated cities like Dubai into international design centres.
 Saudi Arabia is also expanding quickly due to major infrastructure and real estate investments.

-Across Asia, China represents one of the largest interior design markets by scale, largely driven by extensive residential and commercial development.
+Across Asia, China is one of the largest interior design markets, largely driven by extensive residential and commercial development.
 Japan influences the industry through spatial efficiency and minimalist innovation, while South Korea continues to gain visibility through lifestyle branding and digitally driven design trends.
+Australia, though smaller in scale, has a strong residential design culture, particularly in coastal, sustainability-focused, and lifestyle-oriented interiors.

 Cities Known as Interior Design Capitals

 Although countries define market size, cities often shape influence.
 Major urban centres host international exhibitions, leading design schools, and globally recognised studios.
 New York is a dominant commercial and residential design centre.
 London combines education, heritage, and international talent.
 Milan remains synonymous with luxury furniture and design exhibitions.
 Dubai represents rapid luxury expansion and architectural ambition.

 Paris maintains high-end aesthetic traditions, while Tokyo leads in compact living solutions and spatial innovation.
 In many design capitals, flooring as a design feature plays a bigger role than people expect, because pattern, texture, and finish can signal luxury, heritage, or modernity at a glance.
 These cities function as interior design hubs because they concentrate creative talent, investment, and international visibility.

 Where Is the Interior Design Industry Growing the Fastest?